TestTestBaPy/BaPy_escaperoom/README.md

 This project was created as part of the 'Basic Python' course at the University of Osnabrück.
 It represents a small looter in the first-person perspective.
 Have fun playing!
 Ideal for puzzlers.

-# Escaperoom Adventure - Where is my Emma?

 CONTENTS OF THIS FILE
 ---------------------